Good Clusterings Have Large Volume: Preliminaries

-the \textbf{$i$-th (power) cell} of the \textbf{power diagram} $(P_1,\dots,P_k)$.
-For a convex set $A \subset \R^d$, we call $\interior(A)$ the \textbf{interior} and $\bd(A)$ the \textbf{boundary} of $A$.
-Aurenhammer et al.\ \cite{Aurenhammer1998} showed the following connection between constrained LSAs and power diagrams: If $C$ is a constrained LSA to the site vector $a$, then there is a power diagram with site vector $a$ satisfying $C_i \subseteq \interior(P_i)$ for all $i \in [k]$.
+\cite{Aurenhammer1998} showed the following connection between constrained LSAs and power diagrams: If $C$ is a constrained LSA to the site vector $a$, then there is a power diagram with site vector $a$ satisfying $C_i \subseteq \interior(P_i)$ for all $i \in [k]$.
 On the other hand, if a power diagram $(P_1,\dots,P_k)$ with site vector $a$ satisfies $C_i \subseteq P_i$ for all $i \in [k]$, then $C$ is a constrained LSA to the site vector $a$.
-If $C_i \subseteq P_i$ ($C_i \subseteq \interior(P_i)$) for all $i \in [k]$, we say the power diagram \textbf{(strongly) induces} the clustering and we speak of a \textbf{separating power diagram}.
-We want to stress the strength of this separation property, which is stronger than just the existence of separating hyperplanes.
-The constructed cells also partition the underlying space.
+If $C_i \subseteq P_i$ for all $i \in [k]$, we say the power diagram \textbf{induces} the clustering and call it a \textbf{separating power diagram}.